 Though, be accurate with the way you recover the data in these areas, as it is really important not to overdo and keep everything well-balanced.
-Thus, learning how to edit real estate photos in Lightroom or Photoshop, you must understand that this technique doesn’t work in every case.
+Thus, learning how to edit real estate photos in Lightroom or Aperture, you must understand that this technique doesn’t work in every case.

 Choosing the best camera settings for real estate photos, you may greatly simplify your work, shooting in aperture priority mode, indicated as A or Av on your camera dial.
 This is a semi-automatic exposure mode that enables a shooter to set the necessary aperture value, while the camera itself taken care of the shutter speed.

 This mode is so popular among experienced photographers, as you have a possibility to alter the ISO, making it low (for instance, 100 or 200), thus minimize graininess you get at higher ISO values.
 This is awesome for real estate photography, as you have impressive control over the exposure and don’t need to stick to a fully manual mode.
 Besides, you can change all 3 exposure settings in several clicks.

 If you want to have more freedom in image post processing, you’d better opt for HDR shooting technique.
 It means you have to take several property pictures, each at a different exposure.